 In the first section

-Participants will gain an understanding of the basics of depth psychological dream theory, with a focus on the concepts of wish fulfillment, repression, association, compensation, finality, shadow and amplification.
+Dream will be explored in relation to the mythology of the underworld and the mythologem of descent, based on the work of James Hillman.
+Participants will gain an understanding of the basics of depth psychological dream theory, with a focus on the concepts of association, repression, complexes, shadow, the connection between trauma and dreams and amplification.

 In the mid-section

-We will go deeper into the praxis of dreamwork, with a focus on the connection between trauma and dreams as well as the concepts of active imagination, alchemy and ritual.
+We will go deeper into the praxis of dreamwork, with a focus on the technique of active imagination and ritual.

 In the Final Section